oriedita/oriedita/README.md

 _This a fork of Orihime オリヒメ and not affiliated with the original version._

-Oriedita is a computer program used for drawing origami crease patterns.
+Oriedita is a software used for drawing origami crease patterns.
 It comes with a wide range of tools to help you draw crease patterns.

-Oriedita can simulate folding a crease pattern and show if a crease pattern is flat-foldable, and if it is, show a folded version of the crease pattern.
+Oriedita can simulate folding a crease pattern and show if a crease pattern is flat-foldable, and show a folded version of the crease pattern if it is.

-The software is based on Orihime, it adds performance, stability and usage improvements.
+The software is based on Orihime with added performance, stability and usage improvements.
 Notable improvements are:

 - [Making it possible to fold very complex crease patterns](https://origami.abstreamace.com/2021/10/13/fold-a-full-ryujin-3-5-with-orihime-algorithm/) that would be impossible to fold in Orihime.